 There are a few problems with this, and pointing them out is what got my account deleted.
 First off, if Inkitt were a real publisher instead of an agent pretending to be a publisher, they’d be giving you an advance with a publishing deal instead of a hole to dig yourself out of first.
 They may as well make you buy a garage-load of books to sell yourself but since it’s all in KDP, you don’t even get that.
 Incidentally, my last post in the forums before my profile got nuked was me comparing them to a vanity publisher, which I guess got under their skin.

 Still with me here?
 So the beginning of the end of my time at Inkitt started about a month ago, when I got inspired to point out some of these observations on the forums.
 After all, there is a board for suggestions and comments, so I figured I’d give it a shot.
 While the reaction was never negative, it was just corporate and bland.
 I followed up and followed up some more, hoping that it would get somewhere but suspecting that if things hadn’t changed before, then they probably wouldn’t now.
-It was at this point that my posts started getting hidden (not really deleted, since I could still access the posts from my notifications bar) in the forums.
+I then noticed that my posts started getting hidden (not really deleted, since I could still access them from my notifications bar) in the forums.
 I kept posting and asked why my questions were disappearing.
 It was at this point that I got an email from an Inkitt employee, asking if I’d like to take my concerns up with Ali Albazaz, the site’s owner, over Skype.

 Since I was already in touch with some former Inkitt employees and users, I asked what questions I could about how the community could’ve gotten this way while being careful not to violate any Non-Disclosure Agreements they could’ve signed.

-It was at this point where my account got deleted in the middle of commenting in the forums.
+It was then that my account got deleted in the middle of commenting in the forums.
 You can still see my posts there as Deleted User.
 If you don’t believe me, here are some screenshots I took before and again shortly after my account was deleted.

 If you’ve gotten this far and are wondering what the takeaways are from this, the biggest would be that Inkitt is not the magic solution to years of unfairness in the publishing industry.
 You’ve seen the accusations that the site encourages and practices spam posting, and I’ll second (really fourth) that.
 What’s more is that even if you win one of their contests, the most basic comparison to traditional publishing makes Inkitt inferior in every way.
 Between no advances; no human editors; little community support; contests that operate more as moneygrabs for the site than author incentives; and pointless Amazon giveaways, an Inkitt winner is still losing out.